 The vanilla extract.
 Oh my God.
 So good.
 I’ve always only used imitation vanilla essence and I ran out in time to spot this beautiful bottle of pure extract at Food Hall and Nature’s basket.
-You can also order it online here, from Sprig, which I discovered is a Cochin based brand producing these gorgeous looking spices, extracts, and food colouring.
 It does require spending a bit, but the extract was thick and smelt good enough to just gulp down as it is.
 Plus it’s safer than the imitation essence 🙂

 Ok, I’m done with the thesis.
 These cookies are thick, soft, chewy, bursting with melty chocolate chips and a delightful saltiness.
 Honestly, I could eat them all day and all night.
 That’s all there’s left to say 🙂

 1/2 cup butter to brown, plus 1/4 cup butter for creaming (I used salted for both)

 1 egg (a large one will result in a softer dough, but it’s ok if you use a smaller size)